swiss-territorial-data-lab/proj-dqry/README.md

         $ pip install -r requirements.txt

+Pandas 1.5.3 is recommanded to avoid dependencies depreciation.

 ## Files structure

 The `proj-dqry` repository (https://github.com/swiss-territorial-data-lab/proj-dqry) contains scripts to prepare and post-process the datasets: